Focus and Scope

-The articles in this journal are available to everyone after 30-days embargo period (delayed open access) since the publication that provides free and open access to research for the advancement of science and medicine.
+The articles in this journal are available to everyone since the publication that provides free and open access to research for the advancement of science and medicine

-The “Perm Medical Journal” is included into the “List of leading scientific journals under review, where principal data of applicants for scientific degree has to be published”, as decreed by State Commission for Academic Degrees and Titles and revised in 2015.
+The “Russian family doctor” Journal is included into the “List of leading scientific journals under review, where principal data of applicants for scientific degree has to be published”, as decreed by State Commission for Academic Degrees and Titles and revised in 2015.

 The journal is indexed in the following international databases and directory editions: